Gumi22/king-of-burgenland/replit.md

 Preferred communication style: Simple, everyday language.

 # System Architecture
+- **Static Web-Page**: Rendered as a simple Web-Page that doesn't need a backend server

 ## Frontend Architecture
 - **Framework**: React 18 with TypeScript and Vite for development and build tooling